-Many of the duties and responsibilities of the Market and Consumer Services Division are dependent upon external factors; the number of consumer calls, consumer complaints, and insurance rate, rule, and form filings that the Division staff must process is directly correlated to how many consumers contact us for assistance and how many insurance product filings are made by insurance carriers in any given period of time.
-As a result, it can be challenging from a strategic planning perspective to manage resources effectively while ensuring an efficient turnaround of consumer and insurer submissions.
+Many of the duties and responsibilities of the Market Regulation Division are dependent upon external factors; the number of insurance rate, rule, and form filings that the Division staff must process is directly correlated to how many consumers contact us for assistance and how many insurance product filings are made by insurance carriers in any given period of time.
+As a result, it can be challenging from a strategic planning perspective to manage resources effectively while ensuring an efficient turnaround of insurer submissions.